dherslof/time-butler/readme.md

 - [ ] Removal of week
 - [ ] Add a simple backup function, to store files managed by the butler
 - [X] Create a verification function for storage of years.
 If you have week1 in both 2025 and 2024 it has be handled by year.
 Possible solution to add the year in the struct as well.
-- [ ] Add functionality in day, to talk in the lunch time in hours worked.
+- [ ] Add functionality in day, to take in the lunch time in hours worked.
 Should be a default value + config
 - [ ] Refactor the Target *todos*